St. Paul's Chapel: September 11, 2001 attacks

 The rear of St. Paul's Chapel faces Church Street, opposite the east side of the World Trade Center site.
 After the attacks on September 11, 2001, which led to the collapse of the twin towers of the World Trade Center, St. Paul's Chapel served as a place of rest and refuge for recovery workers at the WTC site.

-For eight months, hundreds of volunteers worked 12-hour shifts around the clock, serving meals, making beds, counseling and praying with fire fighters, construction workers, police and others.
+For nine months, hundreds of volunteers worked 12-hour shifts around the clock, serving meals, making beds, counseling and praying with fire fighters, construction workers, police and others.
 Massage therapists, chiropractors, podiatrists and musicians also tended to their needs.

-The church survived without even a broken window.
-Church history declares it was spared by a miracle sycamore tree on the northwest corner of the property that was hit by falling debris.
+The chapel survived without even a broken window.
+The building was largely protected by a sycamore tree on the northwest corner of the property that was hit by falling debris and took the brunt of the damage.
 The tree's root has been preserved in a bronze memorial by sculptor Steve Tobin.
 While the church's organ was badly damaged by smoke and dirt, the organ has been refurbished and is in use again.

-The fence around the church grounds became the main spot for visitors to place impromptu memorials to the event.
-After it became filled with flowers, photos, teddy bears, and other paraphernalia, chapel officials decided to erect a number of panels on which visitors could add to the memorial.
+The fence around the chapel grounds became the main spot for visitors to place impromptu memorials to the event.
+After it became filled with flowers, photos, teddy bears, and other paraphernalia, Trinity officials decided to erect a number of panels on which visitors could add to the memorial.
 Estimating that only 15 would be needed in total, they eventually required 400.

-Rudy Giuliani gave his mayoral farewell speech at the church on December 27, 2001.
+Rudy Giuliani gave his mayoral farewell speech at the chapel on December 27, 2001.

-The chapel is now a popular tourist destination since it still keeps many of the memorial banners around the sanctuary and has an extensive audio video history of the event.
+The chapel still keeps many of the memorial banners around the sanctuary and has an extensive audio-video history of the event.
 There are a number of exhibits in the chapel.
-The first one when entering is "Healing Hearts and Minds", which consists of a policeman's uniform covered with police and firefighter patches sent from all over the country, including Iowa, West Virginia, California, etc. The most visible is the "Thread Project", which consists of several banners, each of a different color, and woven from different locations from around the globe, hung from the upper level over the pews.
+The first one when entering is "Healing Hearts and Minds", which consists of a policeman's uniform covered with police and firefighter patches sent from all over the U.S., including Iowa, West Virginia, and California.
+The most visible is the "Thread Project", which consists of several banners, each of a different color, and woven from different locations from around the globe, hung from the upper level over the pews.